jumpnow/jumpnowtek-site/_posts/2015-11-15-Upgrade-strategy-for-BBB.md

 `/dev/mmcblk0p5` will be used for some *flag* files.

 `/dev/mmcblk0p6` is there for application use and general storage.
 (The *rootfs* is **read-only**.)

-Here is another *bitbake recipe* that installs scripts to perform an initial installation to the BBB *eMMC* with the partitioning required by the *upgrader*

-[github.com/jumpnow/meta-bbb/tree/jethro/recipes-support/emmc-installer][emmc-installer]

 ### Implementation